London bathhouses remain unable to open due to social distancing guidance

 If bathhouse staff suspect that you may be carrying drugs, or they find drugs on you, they may be obliged to call the police.

 Saunas and sex-on-premises venues are places where words are kept to a minimum.
-Apart from dance music being pumped through the venue like elevator music, patrons often rarely speak.
+There’s probably going to be some loud dance music providing the soundtrack to your experience.
 Most communication is carried out through body language.
 If verbal communication is required, keeping it brief is essential.

 If there’s a lounge or bar area, this tends to be more of a social place.
 If you want to chat with someone, or talk to the staff – that’s where you should focus your Chatty-Cathy energy.

 Take your time.
 Don’t rush things.
 Get a feel for the place, see who’s there.
 Be relaxed – see who’s catching your eye and whether you’re catching anyone’s attention.

 A stake-out near the entrance to a dark-room is a great way to eye before you buy.

 Don’t be rude when guys you’re not interested in flirt with you.
 Like you, they’re just there to have a good time.
 If they flirt – and if they touch or grope – tell them you’re not interested and move on.
 There’s no need to be mean.

 Walking into a private room with someone may attract the eye of a third party.
 If you’re not into three-ways or group encounters, just be upfront and direct but polite as you make it clear what you want to do with whom.